martinepunhcr/MVI_Guatemala/README.md

 See work-in-progress [tecnical report here](articles/skeleton.html)

-__[to do]__ ShinyApp to deloy on  [rstudio.unhcr.org](https:://rstudio.unhcr.org) to further guide the data preparation and build the Technical Documentation Report without Rstudio
+__[to do]__ ShinyApp to deploy on  [rstudio.unhcr.org](https:://rstudio.unhcr.org) to further guide the data preparation and build the Technical Documentation Report without Rstudio

 ### 4. Field Expert Validation